-History of Bristol-Myers Squibb
+History of Bristol Myers Squibb

-Bristol-Myers Squibb is the result of the merger of two large drug manufacturers, Bristol-Myers and E.R.
+Bristol Myers Squibb is the result of the merger of two large drug manufacturers, Bristol-Myers and E.R.
 Squibb, both with histories dating back into the 1800’s.

-Edward Robinson Squibb, a young Navy doctor founded E. R. Squibb in 1858 after he became disgusted with the quality of medications available during the Mexican War.
-Squibb became the main source for medications during the Civil War, developing the Squibb pannier which was a wooden chest filled with 50 medications used to treat battlefield casualties including chloroform for anesthesia during amputations, quinine for malaria and herbal medications for dysentery.
+Edward Robinson Squibb, a young Navy doctor founded E. R. Squibb in 1858 after he became concerned with the quality of medications available during the Mexican War.
+E.R.
+Squibb company became the main source for medications during the Civil War, developing a kit containing the most common 50 medications needed on the battlefield, known as the Squibb pannier.
+The Squibb pannier included treatments including chloroform for anesthesia during amputations, quinine for malaria and herbal medications for dysentery.

 The Squibb Institute for Medical Research was founded in 1938 which led the way in antibiotic development, becoming the largest penicillin plant in the world by 1943.
 The Squibb company dabbled in consumer health, introducing the first electric toothbrush in 1961 opened a medical adhesives company, ConvaTec, but focused most of its efforts on research into cancers and cardiovascular disorders, introducing the first ACE inhibitor for high blood pressure, Capoten in the mid-1970’s.
 Squibb went public in 1946 as Squibb International.